 - A lab is a very popular breed throughout the United States.
 They are friendly and loyal, as well as great in the water.
 They love being around people so a crowded beach is no issue for a lab.
 This dog can handle both cold and hot temperatures and will be happy to roll in snow or sand.

 - Just like a lab, these dogs are also extremely popular in the United States.
 They love water and are sweet and active.
 Their physical build helps them swim through it comfortably.
-Goldens need a lot of exercise, runs on the beach, or even a game of frisbee in the summer is perfect for this breed.
+Goldens need a lot of exercises, runs on the beach, or even a game of frisbee in the summer is perfect for this breed.

 - Great Danes are the perfect breeds if you love the sun and the water.
 These dogs love the sun and can handle hot days with ease.
 They do love water, but they are not as likely as a lab to hop straight in, they will get their feet wet though!

 We hope you enjoyed our list of breeds that are perfect for the Newport Beach area.
-Whatever your choice of breed is, remember it is essential to take exceptional care of them and provide them with lots of exercise.
-If you have any questions regarding your pet, please feel free to give a call to our veterinarian Newport Beach.
+Whatever your choice of breed is, remember it is essential to take exceptional care of them and provide them with lots of exercises.
+If you have any questions regarding your pet, please feel free to give a call to our veterinarian in Newport Beach.
 If you would like to make an appointment, you can visit our Central Orange County Emergency Animal Hospital website.